gtk-rs/gtk-rs.github.io/index.md

 <div markdown="1">
 Julian Hofer is writing a book titled [*GUI development with Rust and GTK 4*][book].
-We most warmly recommend GTK-rs users to have a look at this book.
+We most warmly recommend *gtk-rs* users to have a look at this book.
 While this book is targeted at GTK 4 developers, it also covers more general aspects of GLib like *GObject Concepts*, *The Main Event Loop* or *GSettings*.